 This IBP District is unique in the City of Lawrence.
 It is the only industrial node with this specific designation.
 The area was developed incrementally.
 The district boundary has fluctuated with respect to various development demands.
-Infrastructure is adjacent to this specific area included in the request, but will need to be extended to serve the new development.
+Infrastructure is adjacent to this specific area included in the request, but will need to be extended to serve new development.
+The proposed RM12D District would provide a transition of land use between the remaining industrial district and the proposed residential district and provide a buffer to the established neighborhood.

-Approval of the request completes the neighborhood by extending streets, sidewalks and looping water and sanitary sewer services.
+Approval of the combined RM12D and RS7 requests complete the neighborhood by extending streets, sidewalks and looping water and sanitary sewer services.
 The proposed request would fill in the undeveloped area with a similar land use to the existing residential uses to the north and west.
 The extension of infrastructure is anticipated to be the responsibility of the developer.
 The community will benefit from connected streets and sidewalks providing multi-modal options and increased connectivity in the eastern quadrant of the neighborhood.

 Development opportunities for uses allowed in the IBP District exist south of Legends Drive on other lots.
+There are two undeveloped phases located along Wakarusa Drive (1121 Wakarusa Drive) and an undeveloped portion of a platted lot located on the northwest corner of Legends Drive and Wakarusa Drive (between 4900 and 4920 Legends Drive) within this part of the Research Park Drive.
 By retaining the area on the northwest corner of Legends Drive and Research Park Drive, the developer can design a project that integrates and transitions from the industrial area to the residential area without making an abrupt change.